-“Green smoothie recipes tend to have high amounts of carbs and low protein but my doctor has me doing the complete opposite to drop weight.
+“Green smoothie recipes tend to have high amounts of carbs but my doctor has me doing the complete opposite to drop weight.
 Are the carbs with the green smoothies way too high because of the fruit intake?” – Gloria

 “I was looking at your green smoothie recipes.
 I wanted to make some but I noticed that the smoothies have a lot of carbs.
 I thought to maintain your weight, you were only supposed to have about 100-130 grams of carbs per day.” – Sarah

 The question about carbs and green smoothies have to be the most asked question I get.
 The biggest reason is that “low-carb” is all the rage these days, particularly for weight loss diets.

 Unfortunately, even healthy (non-fattening) carbohydrates have been vilified.
 However, it is not necessary to cut out carbs, or restrict intake of healthy fruit because of fear that “all carbs are created equal” and that they will make you fat.

 Good Carbs vs. Bad Carbs

 You have probably heard about “good carbohydrates” and “bad carbohydrates”.
 Not all carbs are created equal.
 There’s no argument that donuts, pasta, white rice (and bread), soda, cookies and cupcakes are bad carbohydrates.
 These foods are at the forefront of the obesity epidemic.

 However, fresh, whole, ripe fruits are in a completely different league than pastries.
 It’s a tragedy that so many people (including some doctors) lump them in with the “foods that must go” when you are trying to lose weight.